wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-access-common-data-service/includes/3-entity-forms.md

 Entity Forms add the ability for the portal pages to interact with the records in a specific entity using model-driven form definition as a layout template.
 Similar to entity lists, they are a data-driven configuration to allow end users to add a form to collect or display data in the portal without the need for a developer to create a custom form.
 Entity forms are defined using model-driven forms and can be placed into web pages in the portal.

-Entity forms can display most fields types and subgrids but currently cannot display Power Apps Component Framework (PCF) controls.
+Entity forms can display most fields types and subgrids but currently cannot display Power Apps Component Framework controls.

 > [!div class="mx-imgBorder"]
 > [![Entity Form](../media/3-entity-form-ss.png)](../media/3-entity-form-ss.png#lightbox)